SiddharthSahani/Qt-File-System-Widget/readme.md

 ---
 ### TODO (after initial commit)
 - A workaround for removing a directory
-- Implement Drag and drop for moving items around
+- Implement drag and drop for moving items around
 - Setting up user-defined conditions for creating/renaming/removing items

 ---